michelfernandez/cove/site/content/english/integration.md

 [//]: # (--------------------------------------------------------------------------------------------------------------)

-{{< testimonial "testimonial/btov-logo-96w.png" "Nicole Herzog, Investorin und Member of the Board" >}}
+{{< testimonial "testimonial/softcom-logo-108w.png" "Rémy Tzaud, CEO of Softcom" >}}
-"Until now, e-signing solutions were either legally binding and not very user-friendly or they were easy-to-use but not legally binding.
-Skribble combines both advantages for the first time: It is easy to use and legally binding."
+"We integrated the API for the Canton of Fribourg in half a day.
+The API from Skribble leaves nothing to be desired."
 {{< /testimonial >}}

 [//]: # (--------------------------------------------------------------------------------------------------------------)